 A well-leveled or even subfloor is the prerequisite of installing hardwood flooring.
 Otherwise, you will get an uneven or unfinished surface if you nail or glue the hardwood planks on the uneven subfloor.

 Yeah, it’s impossible to fix every minor issue, but it is recommended to solve major flaws before installing the hardwood surface.
-Regarding this, an underlayment will be your go-to solution.
+Regarding this, a quality underlayment will be your go-to solution.
 It is the fastest way to fix small, uneven areas.

 Therefore, it doesn’t cost you a leg and arm and requires less effort than pulling out the entire subfloor.